shadcn/next-mdx/packages/next-mdx/README.md

 }
 ```

-## Relational data
+## Relational Data

-When retrieving nodes with `getMdxNode` or `getMdxNodes`, `next-mdx` will automatically infer relational data from frontMatter keys.
+When retrieving nodes with `getMdxNode` or `getAllMdxNodes`, `next-mdx` will automatically infer relational data from frontMatter keys.

 ### Convention